“I wish he’d just die.”

-He had gone through the degenerative stages of Alzheimer’s Disease.
-First, he lost his job due to the yet undiagnosed development of amyloid protein in his brain.
-For a while, he could stay at home alone and even drive.
-But eventually, the keys were taken followed by adult day care placement.
-Eventually, he was placed in a full-time care facility.
+He’d gone through the degenerative stages of Alzheimer’s Disease.
+First, he lost his job because of the yet undiagnosed amyloid protein in his brain.
+For a while, he could stay at home alone and even drive, but the day came when they took his keys.
+Later, she sent him daily to an adult day care, but then she placed him in a nursing home.

-Eventually he did die, and his wife misses him terribly.
-She almost can’t believe she expressed her feelings of that moment in such a way.
-But, at the time she couldn’t see the end.
-The man in the facility wasn’t her husband.
-It was only the mortal shell of the one she remembered and loved.
+Her spouse died since our conversation.
+She said she can’t believe she expressed her frustration in such a way.
+But, at the time she was suffering.
+The dementia sufferer wasn’t her vibrant husband, but the mortal shell of the one she remembered and loved.

 Franklin D. Roosevelt advised, “When you get to the end of your rope, tie a knot and hang on.”

-In times like these it helps to seek a power greater than ourselves.
-Utilizing His power is not a weakness but a source of renewal.
-Much like a weightlifter drinking a protein drink before his workout, we must seek the power available to us through Christ.
+In our most difficult days, it helps to seek a power greater than ourselves.
+It’s not a weakness but a source of renewal to lean on God.
+The way a weightlifter downs a protein drink before his workout, we should accept the energy available to us through Christ.

 In 1922 Helen H Lemmel wrote the hymn Turn Your Eyes upon Jesus.
-The words might encourage you.
+The words encourage me.

 O soul, are you weary and troubled?